e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Pre-sampling — a component consuming the field and a pose and emitting plain data (`Airflow` emitting `AirData` for the whole vehicle) — is an **idiom built on top**, used where natural; not a separate mechanism.
-Resource injection (declare-and-resolve service registries) was considered and rejected for the first cut: it is a second composition mechanism, invisible in the graph — today's argument-threading, automated.
+Resource injection (declare-and-resolve service registries) is closed for the first cut (row 8).

 This replaces threading `atmosphere`/`terrain` as arguments through every update signature, and dovetails with the terrain ray-query direction of the landing-gear